porelli/firefox-sync/README.md

 1. log in to Firefox and start syncing.

 ## Credits
-- [Mozilla](https://www.mozilla.org/) for [Firefox](https://www.mozilla.org/firefox) and opensourcing all their software, incuding the backend
+- [Mozilla](https://www.mozilla.org/) for [Firefox](https://www.mozilla.org/firefox) and opensourcing all their software, including the backend
 - [jeena](https://github.com/jeena) for [fxsync-docker](https://github.com/jeena/fxsync-docker) which is the inspiration for this project